Willmo3/TLA-Robustness/readme.md

 Generate the robustness of a software system using plain .tla files!

 ## Introduction

-TLA-Robustness bridges the gap between CMU SoDA's LTS-Robustness tool (https://github.com/iandardik/LTS-Robustness) and TLA+.
+### The Notion of Software Robustness

+Implicitly, robust software is resilient to mistakes.
+When things go awry, robust software ought to keep functioning!

+CMU SoDA and others have formalized this notion.

+The overall behavior of a system is dictated both by factors within a system, such as its programming, and factors outside of the system's control, like network channels or user interactions.
+In *Safe Environmental Envelopes of Discrete Systems,* by Meira-Góes et al (https://eskang.github.io/assets/papers/cav23.pdf), the notion of software robustness is defined as the maximum number of environmental deviations a system can withstand while still satisfying its safety properties.

+### LTS-Robustness

+With Meira-Góes et al's formal definition of software robustness came a tool for calculating robustness: CMU SoDA's LTS-Robustness!
+LTS-Robustness uses labelled transition systems for its calculations (hence the name!)

+Given an LTS for the system, the system safety property, the environment, and the environment property, all in fsp form, LTS-Robustness outputs $\Delta$, the set of all maximal sets of transitions which can be added to the environment without breaking compliance with a system's safety properties.

+Intuitively, this $\Delta$ is exactly how much change you can get away with in the external environment before the system stops working.

+#### The Problem:

-Currently, LTS-Robustness requires all input systems to be in fsp format, meaning that TLA+ specifications must be manually converted.
-However, CMU SoDA's Recomp-Verify (https://github.com/cmu-soda/recomp-verify) can translate TLA+ specs into fsp format.
+Currently, LTS-Robustness requires all input systems to be in fsp format, meaning that TLA+ specifications, themselves implicitly transition systems, must be manually converted.
+This tedious maneuver not only wastes user time, thanks to the state space explosion, it also pumps out huge files!

+### TLA Robustness

-TLA-Robustness uses this functionality from Recomp-Verify to bridge the gap between TLA+ and LTS-Robustness, allowing users to perform the Cav'23 robustness calculation algorithm (https://eskang.github.io/assets/papers/cav23.pdf) on standard TLA+ files!
+TLA-Robustness bridges the gap between LTS-Robustness and TLA+.
+CMU SoDA's Recomp-Verify (https://github.com/cmu-soda/recomp-verify) can translate TLA+ specs into fsp format.
+TLA-Robustness uses this functionality from Recomp-Verify to bridge the gap between TLA+ and LTS-Robustness, allowing users to perform the Cav'23 robustness calculation algorithm on standard TLA+ files!

+Additionally, all calculations are performed in main memory, saving both space and time!

 ## Installation
 1. Clone the repository